Omaroid/Covid-19-API/README.md

 The data comes from the [2019 Novel Coronavirus (nCoV) Data Repository, provided by JHU CCSE](https://github.com/CSSEGISandData/2019-nCoV).
-It is programmatically retrieved, re-formatted and stored in the server for one hour.
+It is programmatically retrieved, re-formatted and stored in the server for every 10 minutes.

-I've also programmed a skeduler on Heroku to run the refresh script every day since the data there is updated daily.

 ## Prerequisites